Five Islands, Antigua and Barbuda

-Five Islands Village is a village located on the northwest coast of Antigua, within Saint John Parish in Antigua and Barbuda.
+Five Islands is a village located on the northwest coast of Antigua, within Saint John Parish in Antigua and Barbuda.

 Geography

 The village is on a peninsula, and was named for the five rock islands adjacent in Five Island Harbour.
 It is about 3 mi southwest of the nation's capital city St. John's, and connected to it by a single road.
 The village is surrounded by 12 of the 365 beaches on Antigua.

 The highest point in the village is Mount Barrington, the location of Fort Barrington.
 The fort was named after British Admiral Barrington, who captured Caribbean St. Lucia island from the French in 1667.
 The fort was built during the colonial British Antigua and Barbuda period, mainly as a lookout for any foreign battleships in the area.

 Demography

 Five Islands has a population of 337 people as of 2011, many of whom are employed in farming or fishing.
 The village is home to several sportsmen, including Richie Richardson, the cricketer and West Indies region coach.

 There is one primary school, Five Islands Primary School, in the village.
 The University of the West Indies opened its fourth physical campus at Five Islands in 2019, serving Antigua and Barbuda and other Eastern Caribbean countries.